fromtexas/react-native-news-app/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Improve
+Feedback is more than appreciated [Oleg](https://github.com/fromtexas).
+You are 100% allowed to use this app for both personal and commercial use, but not claim it as your own.
+A credit to the original author is of course highly appreciated!

 ## License

 This project is licensed under the MIT License.